Thomas A. Blackson

 I was born in Havre de Grace, Maryland.
 I went to college in the Midwest.
-When I graduated, I wasn't sure what to do.
-I moved to Cambridge, since some friends were moving there.
-I worked in computers, first at Instrumentation Laboratory and later at MIT.
+When I graduated, I moved to Boston because some friends were moving there.
+I worked in computers, first as a systems analyst at Instrumentation Laboratory in Lexington and later in the Sloan School at MIT.
 After a few years, I took a PhD in Philosophy at the University of Massachusetts Amherst.
 My first academic jobs were visiting positions.
 I was a Visiting Assistant Professor at North Carolina State University for two years and at Arizona State University for two years.
 My first permanent position was at Temple University.
 After three years, I was promoted with tenure to Associate Professor.
-I never much liked living in the East, so I took a reduction in rank and returned to Arizona State University when a permanent job became available.
+I did not like living in Philadelphia, so in the year I was promoted I took a reduction in rank and returned to Arizona State University as an Assistant Professor.
 (Arizona is beautiful, and in those days there was more desert and fewer people.
 Plus, I had made friends in Tempe.)
 Two years later, I was tenured and promoted to Associate Professor for a second time.

 427-ca. 347 B.C.): Apology of Socrates."

 AUTOBIOGRAPHY/AUTOFICTION.
 An International and Interdisciplinary Handbook.
 Volume III: Exemplary autobiographical/autofictional texts.
 Edited by Martina Wagner-Egelhaaf.
 De Gruyter, Berlin, 2019.
 (Submitted 2013.) [abstract] I consider the possibility that the Apology is a work of autofiction.
 Autofiction is a genre in which the author tries to bring out something important about a person or a series of events that the author witnessed, but that the reader would miss in a straightforward historical account.
 My focus is on Apology 29c-30b, where Socrates explains what he will not stop doing.